 Jimmy Kimmel relentlessly mocks ‘bully’ Trump after returning from suspension

-Late night host explains why he talks about president ‘more than anything’
+Late-night host explains why he talks about the president ‘more than anything’

 Jimmy Kimmel relentlessly mocked “bully” Donald Trump in the second episode of his show to air since he returned from a temporary suspension.